 Students with a cumulative GPA of at least 3.3 or rank in the top 10 percent of their class, have the option to choose whether or not to submit standardized test scores (SAT or ACT).

 Applicants choosing not to submit standardized test scores are strongly encouraged to submit at least one recommendation from a teacher in a core subject area.
 Home-schooled applicants, students attending schools outside the United States, and students wishing to be considered for merit based scholarships must submit standardized test scores.

 If you submit both the ACT and SAT, the University uses the most favorable score.
 Your SAT is based on a mix and match of your highest Critical Reading and Math scores.
 Your ACT score is based on your highest composite.

 Students interested in attending Hampton University can apply online.
 All students must submit the following items for admission consideration:

 - The signed and completed application form for admission

 - Application fee of $35.00 (non-refundable).
 Only cashier’s check or money order accepted.

 - A copy of your social security card (for Federal Financial Aid verification).

 - Standardized test if requested.
 (Reference Test Optional Admission Policy)

-- Submit two letters of recommendation with at least one from your high school guidance counselor or a high school teacher; and one from an individual who can address your character.
+- One letters of recommendation from your high school guidance counselor or a high school teacher

 - Describe a personal moral or ethical dilemma and how it impacted your life or